- International Antitrust

 - On behalf of One Equity Partners (the private equity arm of JP Morgan Chase) in the United States and the European Union in connection with One Equity Partners' sale of Moneyline Telerate to Reuters plc.

 Mr. Robins is often quoted with respect to issues pertaining to the Hart-Scott-Rodino Act.
 Most recently, he discussed FTC's proposed changes to Hart-Scott-Rodino premerger rules in Compliance Week's article "Changes Good and Bad Coming to HSR Compliance" as well as in the article "New Merger Rules: Boon or Bane?" featured in CFO.
 Mr. Robins is also a frequent writer and speaker on antitrust matters.
-He has presented at the Bond Market Association's Annual Compliance Conference on "Standard-Setting Initiatives for the Fixed Income Industry: An Antitrust Primer," and spoke at the ABA Business Law Section on "Proposed Changes to the Hart-Scott-Rodino Act Rules."
-In 2011, Mr. Robins presented "Mergers—Nuts & Bolts, Distribution Practices & Competitor Collaborations in the United States: Spotting the Issues for Business Lawyers" at the ABA's Annual meeting in Toronto.
+His most recent speaking engagement includes a panel presentation on “Price Maintenance after Visa/Mastercard” during Canadian Bar Association’s 2013 Competition Spring Forum.
+He also has presented at the ABA Business Law Section on "Proposed Changes to the Hart-Scott-Rodino Act Rules," and in 2011, presented "Mergers—Nuts & Bolts, Distribution Practices & Competitor Collaborations in the United States: Spotting the Issues for Business Lawyers" at the ABA's Annual meeting in Toronto.

 Mr. Robins is admitted to practice in New York and Connecticut and before the U.S. Court of Appeals for the Second Circuit and the U.S. District Court for the Southern District of New York.